wp-plugins/game-locations/readme.txt

 = Is this plugin ready for translation? =

 Yes.
-As of version 1.1.
+A bug preventing translation was fixed in version 1.2.
 Contact me if you would like help creating a translation in your language.
-(A bug preventing translation was fixed in version 1.2.)

 == Screenshots ==